Food Fun & News

 I’d prefer that you have a shirt on (and definitely some pants).

-Tips should be 10 to 15 percent of your orderiStock/Izabela Habur
+Tips should be 10 to 15 percent of your order

 If you order a lot of pizza—say, hundreds of dollars’ worth, for a party or something—but give me a $1 tip, well, I’m going to have a problem with that.
-By the way, here’s how much you should tip delivery drivers when the weather’s bad.
+Here’s how much you should tip delivery drivers when the weather’s bad.

-The more gated the community, the more guarded the walletiStock/alphavisions
+The more gated the community, the more guarded the wallet

 The best tips actually come from middle- and lower-class people who know what we go through.
-In fact, a recent study revealed how Americans really tip.
+In fact, a recent study revealed this is how Americans really tip.

 I won’t do anything to jeopardize my job, but shaking the soda on the next delivery would not be out of the question.